BJKhunt/WCFProject_CE063_CE035_CE062/README.md

 # WCFProject_CE063_CE035_CE062

-we have two solution folder: SocProject for WCFService,
+we have two solution folder : SocProject for WCFService,
                              StockClient for client